zhullyb/monyhar/monyhar/docs/documentation_guidelines.md

 *   **Interface / class documentation**: This is documentation most often found in header files near class definitions.
 This may describe what a class or small set of classes are for and *how* they are intended to be used.
 It may also provide examples of usage of the class where this isn't obvious.
 *   **Implementation documentation**: This type of documentation is found next to implementations.
 In C++, this will tend to be embedded in .cc files.
 It is meant to help a reader understand *how the code works* or explain an implementation path that might not be obvious from the code itself.

-Let's dig in a bit to how to use these types of documentation in Chromium.
+Let's dig in a bit to how to use these types of documentation in Monyhar.

 ### Module / component documentation